-A step by step guide on using an Near Pathing X Report in Tableau
+A step by step guide on using a Pathing X Report in Tableau

 - Using Pathing X to Understand Visitation Trends

 The Pathing X report is a powerful tool that can tell you about where a visitor to your location goes to before or after visiting.
 It can also be useful for determining what roads visitors are taking to get to a location.
 This guide will walk you through a few scenarios where Tableau can be used to give you powerful insights with this data.

 Tableau can be used to visualize the paths that visitors take to and from your study location.
 Be sure to have the spatial file of your study polygon handy for this tutorial.

 Load both the Pathing X Report as a Text data source, and the spatial file (typically a GeoJSON) into your active Tableau workbook.
 These two datasets need to be added in as a cross-database join before working with the data.
 To do that, first load in the Pathing X report as a new datasource.
 Then select the add option in the top right corner

 Find and select your spatial file, and then join the datasets on a common key.
 If the spatial file came from the Polygon Collection Builder tool within Vista, then the join key is simply:

 From here, start a new worksheet and be sure to uncheck the Aggregate Measures option by clicking on Analysis in the menu bar and then deselect the Aggregate Measures option.

 First double click the Geometry measure, which will bring it onto the worksheet canvas.
 This will populate the workbook with the study location.